 The University of Nottingham Wind Orchestra is one of Blowsoc’s auditioned and flagship ensembles.
-The Wind Orchestra is profesionally conducted, tackles a range of exciting and challenging repertoire, and performs a termly concert at a range of on and off campus venues.
+The Wind Orchestra is profesionally conducted, currently by George Morton, and tackles a range of exciting and challenging repertoire, and performs a termly concert at a range of on and off campus venues.
 Last year we even did a joint concert with The University of Birmingham's Wind Band.
 We of course also have lots of fun along the way with plenty of socials lined up for the Wind Orchestra, as well as always joining in with the busy Blowsoc social calendar!
-Our theme for Autumn 2016 is 'Films Through the Ages' including repertoire such as Gershwin's An American In Paris, Dukas' The Sorcerer's Apprentice and Barry/Chaplin's Selections from 'Chaplin'.
+If you have any questions contact Matthew Walker.

 Sign up for an audition during Freshers Week by finding our stall in the Sports Centre or in the music department.

 Rehearsals: 7:00 - 9:30pm Wednesday, Rehearsal Hall, Music Department